Skip to content

 TR2M ViT-S 102K 0.591 0.736 0.361 0.274 0.445 2.40

-TR2M achieves the best average rank (2.40) with a ViT-Small backbone and only 102K training images, substantially outperforming methods that use larger models and more data.
+TR2M achieves the best average rank (2.40) using a ViT-Small backbone and 102K training images, significantly outperforming methods with larger models and more data.

 Ablation Study